 a.
 In-Class Exams.
 In addition to following specific rules related to your in-class exam, listen to and follow the instructions on the exam video.
-Cell phones, smart watches, or similar electronic devices must be turned off and left in the aisle.
+Cell phones, smart watches, or similar electronic devices must be turned off and put away in your backpack at the side of the room.
+These electronic devices may not be anywhere on your workspace.
 Any questions about in-class rules must be addressed with the proctors before the exam begins.
 The use of external scratch paper is prohibited.
 Any notes taken during the exam should be on the exam itself or on the scratch paper handed out by the proctors.
 These materials will be collected at the end of the exam.